 The National Innovation Centre for Ageing is co-located with the National Innovation Centre for Data, a £30m centre which enables the UK to capitalise on data opportunities across sectors and grow the economy, and the NIHR Innovation Observatory, the national medical horizon scanning facility.

-Our Biomedical Research Centre is central to plans to develop a £500m Campus for Ageing and Vitality on a 29 acre site.
+Our Biomedical Research Centre is central to plans to develop a £500m campus on a 29 acre site.

 Under the approved plans, the site’s wide-ranging research will tackle major challenges in ageing, such as multiple long-term conditions, mental health issues and health inequalities, how to better integrate health and care across the life course, and how to develop original precision diagnostics and therapeutics.

-The above image is not representative of the proposed developments but rather show the aspirations of the Campus for Ageing and Vitality site.
+The above image is not representative of the proposed developments but rather show the aspirations of the 29 acre site.

 Our research in the fields of ageing and multiple long-term health conditions is ground-breaking.

 Through the work carried out at our Biomedical Research Centre, we aim to transform lives in the UK and beyond.
 Our cutting-edge environment is the ideal backdrop for world-leading experts and partners to come together and make a difference to the issues facing more and more of the population, every day.